More rain to batter South tonight after flooding, evacuations, tourists stranded, state of emergency

 The council advised this evening it had activated a welfare centre in the town.

-Council deputy chief executive Dr Ian Davidson-Watts said anyone stranded in Gore or forced out of their homes shoulf go to the Calvin Church, in Robertson St.
+Council deputy chief executive Dr Ian Davidson-Watts said anyone stranded in Gore or forced out of their homes should go to the Calvin Church, in Robertson St.

 "The Gore Visitor Centre has been inundated with requests for accommodation," he said.